csivitu/ctf-challenges/web/File Library/README.md

     }

     try {
-        // If file name has characters like ' ', '/'
+        // If file name has characters like ' ', '/', fail.
         if (file.includes(' ') || file.includes('/')) {
             res.send(`file=${file}\nInvalid filename!`);
             return;